globalizejs/globalize/README.md

 # Globalize

-A JavaScript Globalization library.
+A JavaScript library for globalization and localization.
 Enables complex culture-aware number and date parsing and formatting, including the raw culture information for hundreds of different languages and countries, as well as an extensible system for localization.

 <hr>
 <ul>